Nigerian, South Korean women to vie for WTO leadership

-GENEVA (Reuters) - Former Nigerian finance minister Ngozi Okonjo-Iweala and South Korean trade minister Yoo Myung-hee are the final candidates to head the World Trade Organization, ensuring the 25-year-old WTO will have its first female leader.
+GENEVA (Reuters) - Former Nigerian finance minister Ngozi Okonjo-Iweala and South Korean trade minister Yoo Myung-hee are the final candidates to head the World Trade Organization, ensuring the watchdog will have the first female leader in its 25-year history.

+The WTO, under fire by the U.S. President Donald Trump’s administration which froze its appeals body by blocking its appointment of judges, aims to find a successor for Azevedo by early November.
+It is also trying to navigate worsening U.S.-China trade relations.

 “Both of the women that are in the final round are remarkably well-qualified.
-This is something on which everyone has agreed,” WTO spokesman Keith Rockwell told reporters, making the announcement at WTO headquarters in Geneva.
+This is something on which everyone has agreed,” WTO spokesman Keith Rockwell told reporters, making the announcement at its Geneva headquarters.

 Okonjo-Iweala, 66, a former Nigerian finance and foreign minister, is an economist and development specialist now serving as board chair of global vaccine alliance Gavi.
 She has said the WTO should play a role in helping poorer countries access COVID-19 drugs and vaccines.

-Yoo, 53, South Korea’s trade minister, is pitching herself as an experienced operator on trade in challenging times after clinching deals with the United States, China and others, while supporting global rules.
+Yoo, 53, South Korea’s trade minister, is pitching herself as a seasoned operator on trade in increasingly protectionist times after clinching deals with the United States, China and others, while supporting global trading rules.

 The WTO will hold a third and final selection round on Oct.
 19-27, with a view to having a director-general in place by early November, when the U.S. presidential election also takes place.

-“I don’t think the domestic political situation of any country has really entered into this at all, as far as I can tell,” Rockwell said, when asked if the election had had an impact.
+“I don’t think the domestic political situation of any country has really entered into this at all, as far as I can tell,” Rockwell said when asked if the U.S. vote had had an impact.

-The winning candidate will face formidable challenges with rising global tensions and protectionism during a COVID-induced slowdown, most obviously between China and President Donald Trump’s U.S. administration, as well as pressure to drive reforms.
+The winning candidate will face formidable challenges with rising global tensions and protectionism during a COVID-induced slowdown, as well as pressure to drive reforms.

+WTO negotiations on cutting subsidies on fishing are due to conclude in December, Rockwell said, adding: “It’s clear that whichever woman assumes this job will have a very full plate from day one.”

-Reporting by Stephanie Nebehay, Emma Farge in Geneva and Philip Blenkinsop in Brussels; Editing by Michael Shields and Catherine Evans
+Reporting by Stephanie Nebehay, Emma Farge in Geneva and Philip Blenkinsop in Brussels; Editing by Michael Shields and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.